 Essential Herbs (Group 1)

-Essential herbs include all varieties of basil, coriander and mint.
+Essential herbs include all varieties of basil, coriander, mint, oregano, and thyme.

 - Basil (all types).